JaiWillems/celest/docs/source/modules/coordinate.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The World Geodetic System 84 (WGS84) is a reference ellipsoid used to model the Earth as an ellipsoid rather than a sphere.
-It is defined by three measures: latitude, longitude, and height above the reference ellipsoid.
+It is defined by three measures: latitude, longitude, and the location's height above the reference ellipsoid.
 The WGS84 frame is used primarily in defining ground locations such as those used in satellite-to-ground encounters.

 The :class:`WGS84` class can be imported via the following: